MicrosoftDocs/dynamics365smb-docs/business-central/work-outlook-addin.md

    - Choose **Upload from file** to upload one or files from your device.

 > [!NOTE]
-> You can attach files to all records.
+> You can't attach files to all records.
 This feature is available for records that use the **Attachments** FactBox, such as a vendor, customer, purchase invoice, or sales order.

 ## View a document from an email using the Document View add-in